cutopia-labs/CUtopia/README.md

 ```sh
 sh tools/deploy.sh cutopia-dev
 ```

+### Logs
+All messages logged (e.g. using console.log) can be found in [CloudWatch](https://aws.amazon.com/cloudwatch/).
+To view the messages, click "Log groups" in the sidebar, then click the desired log group (e.g. /aws/lambda/cutopia-dev-Lambda-{ID}-GraphQL-{ID}).

 ### Configure API Gateway
 Follow the steps below to enable access to static resources, i.e. instructors.json and course_list.json: